Frequently asked questions#

 Note, these setting will ony affect applications that have been started from the current console.
 To make these settings permanent, make sure to add them to your .bashrc.

-Windows users probably need to tell spyder where your pygimli installation can be found by an appropriate setting of the PYTHONPATH in the spyder Menubar:/tools/PYTHONPATH manager.
+If this does not work, Windows users probably need to tell spyder where your manual pygimli installation can be found by an appropriate setting of the PYTHONPATH in the spyder Menubar:/tools/PYTHONPATH manager.

 If you start spyder from Windows startmenu you probably need to set the correct PATH somewhere in your windows personal settings.